liamlio/MolGAN/README.md

 # MolGAN
-AI for a cure, a combination of Laten-GAN and VAE-JTNN to create 100% valid drug like molecules
+AI for a cure, a combination of Latent-GAN and VAE-JTNN to create 100% valid drug like molecules

 Models, trainer and data_utils modified from original [LatentGan](https://github.com/Dierme/latent-gan)